• ALL THINGS ARE TRIUNE, WITH BINARY INTERACTIVES.

 • Neutron

-• Weak interactions give rise to radioactive decays, like the neutron decaying into a proton, an electron, and an electron neutrino.
+• Weak interactions give rise to radioactive decay, like the neutron decaying into a proton, an electron, and an electron neutrino.

 • Protons:

-• The strong force and the weak force hold the nucleus of an atom together.
+• The strong and weak forces hold an atom’s nucleus together.

 • Protons and neutrons are not fundamental particles.
-They contain three fundamental particles, named quarks, bound by gluons.
+They contain three elemental particles, named quarks, bound by gluons.
 Quarks all have spin 1/2, and electric charge equals 2/3 and -1/3.
-There are six different quarks, up, down, strange charm, bottom, top.
+There are six quarks: up, down, strange charm, bottom, top.
 We classify them into three families.
 Up and down, charm and strange, top and bottom.
 Each quark has three copies, each with a different color.
 They take place in strong, electromagnetic, and weak interactions.
-In strong interactions, the intermediate boson is a gluon.
-By strong interactions, three quarks come together and makeup protons, neutrons, and many heavier other particles.
+In strong interactions the intermediate boson is a gluon.
+By strong interactions, three quarks come together, making protons, neutrons, and many heavier particles.

 • Randomness lacks a definitive plan or purpose.
 It also lacks a pattern or predictability.